ClayDowling/conference-proposals/docs/followup/arduino-now-what.md

  * Internet of Things with Arduino Blueprints
  * Learning C for Arduino - Not my favorite book, but give it a look to see if it works for you.

+For a deep dive into electronics, [The Art of Electronics](https://amzn.to/2HTocyL), a.k.a.
+Horowitz & Hill.
+Full of scary math and diagrams and magic.
+If you want to really understand electronics, this book is the place to start.

+[Arduino Workshop](https://amzn.to/2Id67iC) is a great deep dive into the Arduino world, including building your own from chips.

 If you're unfamiliar with C or C++, look at [The C++ Programming Language](https://amzn.to/2jwEbZd) by Bjarne Stroustrupe.

 ## Other Hardware Interface Libraries